hybridadmin/ansible-role-unbound/README.md

 # unbound

-Install and configure unbound on your system.
+Install and configure unbound on your system with support for Plain DNS, DOT, DOH and Dnscrypt.

 |Travis|GitHub|Quality|Downloads|
 |------|------|-------|---------|